HTTP-RPC/Kilo/README.md

 `CFBooleanRef` is also supported for boolean arguments.
 URL arguments represent binary content and can only be used with `POST` requests.
 Array arguments may be used with any request type, but array elements must be a supported simple type.

 The result handler callback is called upon completion of the operation.
 The callback takes two arguments: a result object and an error object.
-If the operation completes successfully, the first argument first argument will contain the result of the operation.
+If the operation completes successfully, the first argument will contain the result of the operation.
 If the operation fails, the second argument will be populated with an instance of `NSError` describing the error that occurred.

 Both variants of the `invoke` method return an instance of `NSURLSessionDataTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.